 Due to strict federal liability laws, the victim does not need to prove the manufacturer was negligent to make a claim.
 The victim needs only prove the product caused the injury.
 When a manufacturer’s product causes an injury or damages property, the law holds the manufacturer strictly liable.
 This makes it substantially easier for a plaintiff to receive compensation than in an ordinary personal injury case.

 There are no federal product liability laws – these laws vary state by state.
 In Alabama, the product a manufacturer releases to consumers must meet the ordinary expectation of the consumer.
 Therefore, if the consumer did not ordinarily expect the product to cause an injury, the manufacturer is responsible.
 Product liability claims are based on the theories of breach of warranty, strict liability, and negligence.

 Who Is Responsible for Unsafe Products in Alabama?

 Determining who is responsible for an unsafe product isn’t as easy as simply knowing the manufacturer.
 The courts must investigate the product to discover the source of the malfunction and pursue the defendant from there.
 Product defects can stem from the manufacturing line, where an employee put a product together wrong to the manufacturer of the components of a product.

-Legal Help from a Birmingham, AL Product Liability Lawyer
+Legal Help from a Birmingham Product Liability Lawyer

 For expert product liability lawyers in Birmingham, you can trust The Mitchell Law Firm, LLC, with your case.
-With more than 10 years of experience in the area and a successful track record of case results, we understand local and state laws regarding defective products and can give you confidence during a lawsuit.
+With more than 10 years of experience in the area and a successful track record of case results, our Birmingham personal injury lawyers understand local and state laws regarding defective products and can give you confidence during a lawsuit.
 We believe no one should suffer in silence when a defective product causes an injury.
 Contact us today for legal advice.